tphyahoo/nixos-test-repo/README.md

 So there are those configuration files used:

-`host.nix` - this is the 'main' configuration module in NixOS.
+`host.nix` - this is the entry point configuration module in NixOS.

+See "taking-over-debian-droplet-with-nix-infect" section below for how this is communicated to digital ocean droplet in deployment.

 All other modules are being imported from this file.

 `auto-apply-config.nix` - contains routine for performing automatical fetching config from git repo, building and switching to this configuration.